 - To make a custom field available in the columns of a form, create the Item in the Item List.
 When you customize your template, your custom field will appear as a choice in the “COLUMNS” tab.
 From there you can choose to display it on your screen and/or on the printed form.

 Figure 4: Add important information to Forms by using Custom Fields.

 TIP: In many cases, I’ve added custom fields specifically for “form only” reasons.
 For instance, you may want to add information that only applies to an Estimate or Purchase Order (e.g. “For Questions, Contact:” (then you enter the name on the form).
-This may not be information that you want to add directly into a specific Name or Item, but would like to add to a form or transaction.
+This may not be information that you want to add directly to a specific Name or Item – but would like to add to a form or transaction.

 4. Access Custom Fields Data in List and Transaction Reports

 You can create “List-based” reports that show data entered through your custom fields.
 In many cases, you can also access this data through detailed “Transaction” reports.